Aimee Semple McPherson: Charitable work

 McPherson developed a church organization to provide for physical as well as spiritual needs.
 McPherson mobilized people to get involved in charity and social work, saying that "true Christianity is not only to be good but to do good."
 The Temple collected donations for humanitarian relief including for a Japanese disaster and a German relief fund.
 Men released from prison were found jobs by a "brotherhood".
 A "sisterhood" sewed baby clothing for impoverished mothers.

-In June 1925, after an earthquake in Santa Barbara McPherson interrupted a radio broadcast to request food, blankets, clothing, and emergency supplies.
-In 1928, after a dam failed and the ensuing flood left up to 600 dead, McPherson's church led the relief effort.
-In 1933, an earthquake struck and devastated Long Beach.
-McPherson quickly arranged for volunteers offering blankets, coffee, and doughnuts.
+In June 1925, after an earthquake in Santa Barbara, McPherson interrupted a radio broadcast to request food, blankets, clothing, and emergency supplies.
+In 1928, after a dam failure killed hundreds, McPherson's church led the relief effort.
+After a 1933 earthquake in Long Beach, McPherson quickly arranged for volunteers to offer blankets, coffee, and doughnuts.
 McPherson persuaded fire and police departments to assist in distribution.
 Doctors, physicians, and dentists staffed her free clinic that trained nurses to treat children and the elderly.
-To prevent the power from being turned off to homes of overdue accounts during the winter, a cash reserve was set up with the utility company.
+To prevent disruption of electricity service to homes of overdue accounts during the winter, a cash reserve was set up with the utility company.

 Drawing from her childhood experience with the Salvation Army, in 1927 McPherson opened a commissary at Angelus Temple offering food, clothing, and blankets.
-She became active in creating soup kitchens, free clinics, and other charitable activities during the Great Depression, and fed an estimated 1.5 million.
+She became active in creating soup kitchens, free clinics, and other charitable activities during the Great Depression, feeding an estimated 1.5 million.
 Volunteer workers filled commissary baskets with food and other items, as well as Foursquare Gospel literature.
 When the government shut down the free school-lunch program, McPherson took it over.
 Her giving "alleviated suffering on an epic scale".

-In 1932, the commissary was raided by police, allegedly to locate a still used to make brandy out of donated apricots.
-As a consequence, the commissary was briefly shut down, and the staff was let go.
-However, students from her Foursquare Gospel Church's L.I.F.E.
-Bible College filled in.

-As McPherson refused to distinguish between the "deserving" and the "undeserving," her temple commissary became known as an effective and inclusive aid institution, assisting more families than other public or private institutions.
+As McPherson did not distinguish between the "deserving" and the "undeserving," her commissary became known as an effective and inclusive aid institution, assisting more families than other public or private institutions.
 Because her programs aided nonresidents such as migrants from other states and Mexico, she ran afoul of California state regulations.
 Though temple guidelines were later officially adjusted to accommodate those policies, helping families in need was a priority, regardless of their place of residence.